Bulletin

 Prayer Requests

-Healing, Recovery, Strength: Mariah Reyner and baby (pregnancy); Marie Glause son, Terry; Marilyn Bader (broken ankle, surgery recovery); Andy Glause (cancer); Susan Willman (eyes, testing); Rev. Micah Wildauer’s wife, Robin (cancer) and his father, Charley (stroke); Dick Spiehs niece, Diane (cancer); Bobby Larsen’s sisters, Jodie (heart surgery) and Jannie (cancer) +Military+ Kurt Morthole; Joseph Markvicka
+Healing, Recovery, Strength: Mariah Reyner and baby (pregnancy); Marie Glause son, Terry; Marilyn Bader (broken ankle, surgery recovery); Andy Glause (cancer); Susan Willman (eyes, testing); Rev. Micah Wildauer’s wife, Robin (cancer); Dick Spiehs niece, Diane (cancer); Bobby Larsen’s sisters, Jodie (heart surgery) and Jannie (cancer)

 Global Conflict: as tensions mount in Middle East (Iran), prayer for peace from Prince of Peace